 You should be aware that requests for support in purchasing IT equipment and other study aids will be limited to £250 or 50%, whichever is the lower, of the cost of the equipment unless there are exceptional circumstances.
 Where an application is in respect of unforeseen financial hardship the maximum amount of grant available is £250.

 Who is eligible?

-You are eligible to apply for the HE Study Support Fund if you are an active student on an undergraduate programme and are normally resident in the UK.
-You will need to be up-to-date in the payment of tuition fees.
+You are eligible to apply for the HE Study Support Fund if you are an active student on an undergraduate programme and normally resident in the UK.
+You will need to be up to date in the payment of tuition fees.

 Please note that you will need to be able to demonstrate relevance to your studies of the support requested.

 All applications must be made using the online form and will be limited to a maximum of two applications per student per academic year - HE Study Support Bursary application form 2023.24